noworriesimhere/oasiswebsite/README.md

-# oasiswebsite
+# parallaxtemplate

-A redesign of to be proposed
+Originally a website redesign to be proposed for a company.